-The effectiveness campus safety and security policies and procedures means nothing without the active support of the students, faculty and staff.
-Everyone at NMC should be prepared to take appropriate and deliberate action when an emergency arises because safety is everyone's responsibility.
+The effectiveness campus safety and security policies and procedures relies on active support of the students, faculty and staff.
+Everyone at NMC shares the responsibility to be prepared to take appropriate and deliberate action when an emergency arises.

-Report any incident or occurrence that is out of the ordinary (including, but not limited to, complaints from external constituents, missing persons or any situation not related to illness or injury).
+Report any incident or occurrence that is out of the ordinary including, but not limited to, complaints from external constituents, missing persons or any situation not related to illness or injury.

 The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act of 1998, formerly the Crime Awareness and Campus Security Act of 1990, requires institutions of higher education participating in Title IV programs to annually disclose information related to security policies and specific crime statistics to all current students, employees and the Secretary of Education.
 This information must also be provided to prospective students and employees upon request.